Dynamics365/dynamics365.github.io/2021-12-21-troubleshooting-dvt-script-for-service-model/index.md

 ### 2.3 Solution

-To resolve this, we will need to reset [financial reporting data mart](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/analytics/reset-financial-reporting-datamart-after-restore#reset-the-financial-reporting-data-mart-through-windows-powershell)
+To resolve this, we will need to reset [financial reporting data mart](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/analytics/reset-financial-reporting-datamart-after-restore#reset-the-financial-reporting-data-mart-through-windows-powershell), following the steps

+* Stops AX services

+- World wide web publishing service (on all Application Object Servers [AOS] computers)
+- Batch Management Service (on non-private AOS computers only)
+- Management Reporter 2012 Process Service (on Business intelligence [BI] computers only)

+{{< admonition note >}}
+We can use command line too
+`NET STOP "MR2012ProcessService"`
+{{< /admonition >}}

 * Open PowerShell and execute the following script, this will execute reset datamart